Helping you grow closer to God

 And as stupid as it was, I really meant it.
 And so, I read Psalm 71, nothing.
 I read Psalm 72, nothing.
 And I’m thinking, “Well, this three year journey with Jesus is about ready to come to an end.”

 And I read Psalm 73.
 And to that point, I had never heard God’s audible voice.
 But when I read Psalm 73, it was like someone had highlighted it and the words were levitating off the page.

-And Psalm 73 is about how do you respond to injustice and “I’ve kept my heart pure and look at the proud and there is a necklace of pride around their neck and they have no concern for God and yet they have prosperity and they have this and they have that and they have that.”
+And Psalm 73 is about how do you respond to injustice and “I’ve kept my heart pure and look at the proud and there are a necklace of pride around their neck and they have no concern for God and yet they have prosperity and they have this and they have that and they have that.”
 And I’m ready to check out.

 And then he [David] stops in the middle of the Psalm and he says, “Yet if I would have said thus I would have betrayed the generation of my children.”
 And God brought all these guys I was discipling to mind and said, “Chip, if you bail out, they’ll bail out too.”

 And then he says, “Then I went into the courts of God and I perceived their end.”
 That the unrighteous or this is a real loose translation but the picture that came to my mind, they’re on a slippery slope like on a banana peel and it looks good right now, but in a minute everything changes and they have no hope, they have no real stability.

 And then, in verse 23 through about 26, he says, “Whom have I in heaven but You?
 And besides You, I desire nothing on earth.
 My heart and my flesh may fail but You are the strength of my heart and my portion forever.”

 Verse 23 through about 26, he says, “Whom have I in heaven but You?
 And besides You, I desire nothing on earth.
 My heart and my flesh may fail but You are the strength of my heart and my portion forever.”